-QIC), the working folder will be transmitted to the assigned field office, for association with the case file sent from the CMS contractor and distribution to the assigned adjudicator.
+For requests for hearing for SSA reconsiderations, the working folder and the case file will be transmitted to the assigned field office, for distribution to the assigned adjudicator.

 D. Electronic Records, Scanning Paper Requests and Submissions

 For appeals that are approved for processing as "e-files," the administrative record will be maintained as electronic images.
 Any paper requests and accompanying submissions must be scanned and associated with the electronic record.